How to Make Homemade Pumpkin Puree

 • Next, cut the pumpkin in half.
 Scoop out the stringy innards.
 I find using a metal ice cream scoop to remove pulp and seeds works the best.
 Set the pulp aside if you are going to use the seeds or discard it if you aren’t.

-• Cut the seeded pumpkin into quarters and lightly coat the fleshy side with cooking spray.
-Place, flesh side down, onto a baking sheet and roast for about 25 minutes.
+• Cut the seeded pumpkin halves into quarters and lightly coat the fleshy side with cooking spray or cooking oil.
+Place flesh side down, onto a lightly greased baking sheet and roast for 25 minutes.

-• At the 25 minute mark, add 1/3 cup of water to the baking sheet.
-Put back in the oven and continue roasting for another 30 minutes or until the pumpkin flesh is fork-tender.
+• At the 25-minute mark, add 1/3 cup of water right onto the baking sheet.
+Flip the pumpkin onto its other side (use tongs) and place it back in the oven.
+Continue roasting the pumpkin for another 30 minutes or until the pumpkin flesh is soft and fork-tender.

-• Allow the pumpkin to cool completely.
-Remove the skins and any bits that may be charred or blackened from roasting.
+• Allow the roasted pumpkin to cool completely on a rack.
+Once it’s cool enough to comfortably handle, remove the skins and any bits that may be charred or blackened from roasting.

-• Working with two quarters of roasted pumpkin at a time, break into smaller chunks and place in your food processor or blender.
-Add 1/3 cup of water and process for 30 seconds.
-Add more water, a tablespoon or two at a time, as necessary and process until smooth.
+• Working with two quarters of roasted pumpkin at a time, break it into smaller chunks and place in your food processor.
+Add 1/3 cup of water and process for 15 -30 seconds or until smooth.
+If you prefer a thinner puree, add more water, one tablespoon at a time, and pulse ingredients to combine.

 Notes